stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

 Congratulations!
 Your ranker is running!
 We can now start to build a dockerized version and run unit-tests!

-## 11. Build docker-contaner and run unit-tests
+## 11. Build docker-container and run unit-tests

 You are now ready to build your ranker as a docker-container and run unit-tests to check if everything is working as expected, before pushing your code back to github.